17 Fun Things to See & Do For First-Time Visitors to New York City

 Empire State Building

 Ready for a bird’s-eye view of the Big Apple?
 Sitting in the center of Midtown Manhattan, the Empire State Building features a 360-degree view of the city.
-Even if you only have one day in NYC, a visit to the Empire State Building is a way to experience New York from a whole new perspective.
+Even if you only have one day in NYC, we think a visit to the Empire State Building is a way to experience New York from a whole new perspective.

 View from Empire State Building